handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Change the width of the filter menu

-If you have long text data in your columns that doesn't fit in the filters container, you may need to adjust the column menu's width for a better user experience.
-Fortunately, you can achieve this with just CSS by adding a style to `.htDropdownMenu table.htCore`.
+If the text data in your columns is too long to fit in the filters container, you can adjust the column menu's width for better user experience.
+You can achieve this with by styling `.htDropdownMenu table.htCore`.

 ```css
 .handsontable .htDropdownMenu table.htCore {